willbprog127/spiritvnc-fltk-no-libssh2/README.md

 $ sudo make install   # (don't use this command when building on macOS)
 ```

-On FreeBSD, OpenBSD and others:
+On FreeBSD, OpenBSD and others (OpenIndiana?):
 ```sh
 $ gmake [debug]
 $ sudo gmake install